 No would be as imaginative as artist Jeff Koons when it comes to designing a massive topiary sculpture, that too in the 90s’ when the world was just awakening to a green lifestyle.
-The vertical garden stood at a towering height of 43 feet and was commissioned at the Guggenheim Museum located in Bilbao.
+The vertical garden stands at a towering height of 43 feet.
+It was commissioned at the Guggenheim Museum located in Bilbao.
 It was the perfect example for verdant sculpture that was so famous in the Victorian times.

-Normally, the old shavings from weathered construction plywood are discarded.
+Normally, we discard the old shavings from weathered construction plywood.
 However, Henrique Oliveira saw their potential as an art form and took out his brushes to create unique three dimensional sculptures using peeled, old plywood.

-The plywood is collected from construction sites across Sao Paulo.
+The plywood has the construction sites across Sao Paulo as its source.
 When assembled and painted, these resemble gigantic pieces of twisted roots bursting through the room.
 Oliveira also creates smaller, but equally mesmerizing art pieces with these plywood shavings as well.

 As part of the annual Fallas Festival celebrated in Valencia, design company Nituniyo created a life sized elephant entirely out of recycled cardboard paper tubes.
 Called Somnis des Pes aka Dreams of Weight, the cardboard contains over 6000 recycled paper tubes.